 This is critical to enforce accountability, tracking and to monitor progress.

-A fully working APM team is self-organizing and a flat structure.
+A fully working AP team is self-organizing and a flat structure.
 Within this structure anyone can take responsibility for any task pending.
 In other words, team members can assign any pending task to themselves.
-Of course, communication and coordination with other team members is important, whether during a daily meeting or using Agile APM software.
+Of course, communication and coordination with other team members is important, whether during a daily meeting or using Agile AP software.

 A task has both an assignee, and a member responsible to approve the task.
 By default, if not specified, self approval is expected.
 Otherwise a specific team member (single person) is tagged as responsible to approve the task.